IrinaStojanoska/BankRepo/README.md

 2. Client

-If we choose bank employee we must enter a bank name and then we have a bank menu of four choises 1.Specify transaction flat fee amount or percent fee amount 2.Check bank total transaction fee amount
+If we choose bank employee we must enter a bank name and then we have a bank menu of four choises
+1. Specify transaction flat fee amount or percent fee amount
+2. Check bank total transaction fee amount
 3. Check bank total transfer amount
 4. See bank accounts
 First choise will ask us which type of transaction fee we want to specify.